-Members will be considered in service if both the member and employer are actively contributing to NHRS, and the member is earning Creditable Service.
-Members may also be considered in service for certain benefits if employment is suspended due to the Family Medical Leave Act, workers' compensation, or active military duty.
+Members will be considered in service if both the member and employer are actively contributing to NHRS and the member is earning Creditable Service.
+Members may also be considered in service for certain benefits if employment is suspended as a result of the Family Medical Leave Act, workers' compensation, or active military duty.